mgax/foss4gcee2013-pygis/steps/a6-count-hikers.rst

 Step A6 - count hikers
 ======================
 Count how many people go hiking from each city to each park.
+The total number of hikers per city is fixed, and is divided by the number of nearby parks.

 .. code:: python